Mormon-owned BYU eases rules on ‘homosexual behavior’

 The university is owned by The Church of Jesus Christ of Latter-day Saints, which teaches its members that being gay isn’t a sin, but engaging in same-sex intimacy is.

 BYU’s revisions to what the college calls its honor code don’t change the faith’s opposition to same-sex relationships or gay marriage.
 The changes were discovered by media outlets Wednesday.
-BYU issued a statement saying the updated version of the code aligns with a new handbook of rules unveiled by the faith, widely known as the Mormon church.

-A phone call to BYU officials seeking more information about the change wasn’t immediately returned.
+BYU spokeswoman Carri Jenkins said an email that the updated version of the code aligns with a new handbook of rules unveiled by the faith, widely known as the Mormon church.
+She didn’t elaborate on the thinking behind the change, saying only that the changes removed “prescriptive language” and “kept the focus on the principles of the Honor Code, which have not changed.”

 The faith has tried to carve out a more compassionate stance toward LGBTQ people over the last decade, while adhering to its doctrinal belief that same-sex relationships are a sin.